Ultraviolet Sensitivity in Higgs-Starobinsky Inflation: Higher dimensional operators

 This is because, from the existence of $ R^{3} $ term (more generally, any power $ n > 2 $), the potential is decreasing at a large field limit and loses its asymptotic flatness, as seen from Figure~\ref{Fig:R3_potential}.
 For a larger $ \beta_{1} $, to support 60 $e$-folds, the inflaton should start near the local maximum and the field value should be fine-tuned (see also the last comment in Section~\ref{Sec:Conclusion and Discussion} for a positive use of this situation).
 This is basically what happens to generic small field inflation models, where the initial field value should be very close to the origin to support enough $e$-folds during the inflation \cite{GOLDWIRTH1992223,Brandenberger:2016uzh}.
 More quantitatively, as shown in Figure~\ref{Fig:R3nsr}, inflationary predictions on $ (n_{s},r) $ starts to change for $ \beta_{1} \geq \mathcal{O}(10^{-5}) $, as already well-known in many literature \cite{Huang:2013hsb,Cheong:2020rao}.
 Also, we note that predictions on $ r $ always decrease for this case and the two other following cases.
 Hence, the consistency to the observation mainly comes from $ n_{s} $ predictions at the moment.

 On the other hand, with the large non-minimal coupling, we find that the potential shape is stable under the addition of the $ R^{3} $ term, for the parameter satisfying the current measured value of scalar power spectrum amplitude $ A_{s} \simeq 2.1 \times 10^{-9} $.
-However, as we will see, the Higgs-like regime also starts to drastically change once we consider other form of the higher dimension operators.
+However, as we will see, the Higgs-like regime also starts to drastically change once we consider other form of the higher dimension operators.\footnote{ One may wonder if large $\beta_{1}$ induce large loop corrections.
+It turns out that, in the Einstein frame, all the self-couplings and coupling between $\phi$ and $\chi$ are suppressed, so we do not expect large loop corrections from the $R^{3}$ term involving large $\beta_{1}$.
+The same conclusion applies to other two terms $\chi^{2} R^{2}$ and $\chi^{4} R$ discussed below with $\beta_{2}$ and $\beta_{3}$, respectively. }

 Note that with our parameterization, for the same values of $ \beta_{1} $, the observables $ n_{s} $ and $ r $ only depend on the ratio $ \xi^{2}/\lambda $.
 Therefore, assuming two orders of magnitude smaller $ \lambda $ (corresponding to the dotted line in Figure~\ref{Fig:R3nsr}) means that one order of magnitude smaller $ \xi $ gives proper $n_s$ and $r$ as well as the scalar amplitude, which is presented by the vertical shift of the lines with the same color scheme in Figure~\ref{Fig:R3nsr}.
 This dependence also holds for two other cases with $ \beta_{2} $ and $ \beta_{3} $ discussed below.